accurascan/AccuraMRZ-Android-SDK/README.md

     // 3.
 ID card MRZ document   - MRZDocumentType.ID_CARD_MRZ
     // 4.
 Visa MRZ document      - MRZDocumentType.VISA_MRZ
     cameraView.setMRZDocumentType(MRZDocumentType.NONE);

+    // Pass 'all' for accepting MRZs of all countries
+    // or you can pass respective country codes of countries whose MRZ you want to accept.
+Eg:- 'IND', 'USA', 'TUN', etc. cameraView.setMRZCountryCodeList("all");

     cameraView.setView(linearLayout) // To add camera view
             .setCameraFacing(0) // // To set selfie(1) or rear(0) camera.